jonathanlamar/dotfiles_OLD/README.md

 # Dotfiles

-These are my dotfiles.
-Most work has been done on the vim config.
+These are my dotfiles.  **By far** Most work has been done on the vim config.

 ## To-do list

-1. Break init.vim into smaller files.
-2. Integrate relevant parts of init.vim with vscode and intellij vim plugins.
+1. Integrate relevant parts of init.vim with vscode and intellij vim plugins (in progress).

 ## Install